COMMUNITY BUILDING CIRCLES

 Community Building Circles are a restorative justice practice that allows individuals within a community to share and connect through a structured and facilitated dialogue.
 Community Building Circles cultivate a safe space for participants with varying values, experiences, and backgrounds to have productive conversations centering on a predetermined topic and set of questions, allowing participants to reflect and share their perspectives with other circle participants.
 For example, here at CU Anschutz, we have facilitated circles on community connection, ending anti-Asian hate and gun violence, the Supreme Court ruling on affirmative action, dealing with burnout, setting expectations within a group, DEI practices, or sharing personal values.
 The RJ team works with the circle requestor to identify a discussion topic that will generate meaningful dialogue among circle participants and strengthen their relationships with one another.

-Upcoming Community Circles
+Upcoming Community Building Circles

 See the dates for our monthly community circles below.